mattbloem007/iboga.org/src/content/pages/index.md

       ctaText: Read journal article reviews
       ctaLink: /library
 section1:
-  section1_paragraph: "What is Iboga?
-Indigenously, it is the Holy Wood: an agent
+  section1_paragraph: "Indigenously, iboga is the Holy Wood: an agent of deep
-    of deep initiation and transformation.
+    initiation and transformation.
 In treatment, its alkaloids are the addiction cure which not only interrupts your withdrawals but also helps you deal with the roots of your trauma.
 In medical science, it is one of the few compounds discovered which can regenerate the brain, making it potentially life saving.
-This small shrub from the African rainforest contains within its rootbark true magic - not only for healing, but for realignment and reconnection of our lives."
+This small shrub from the African rainforest contains within its rootbark true magic - not only for healing, but for the realignment and reconnection of our lives."
-  section1_title: <strong class=\"heading-bold\">What</strong> Is Iboga
+  section1_title: <strong class=\"heading-bold\">What</strong> Is Iboga?
   cta:
     btn: false
     btn_text: ""